sammothxc/W600-documentation-archive/README.md

 # W600-documentation-archive
-Everything I could scrape off the internet about the W600 chip and ThingsTurn TB01 Dev Board
+Everything I could scrape off the internet about the W600 chip, ThingsTurn TB01 Dev Board, and the W601 IoT Board

 Translating things into english is a WIP